 Each unit can be used individually to provide control in one direction.
-Two units are needed for X-Y steering.
-They can easily be moved along the beamline for repositioning without breaking vacuum.
+Two units are required for X-Y steering.
+The steerers can easily be moved along the beamline for repositioning without breaking vacuum.

 The NEC electrostatic ion beam steerer is used to deflect ion beams independent of mass.
 It is routinely used on our injection beamlines for both large and small tandem accelerator systems.

-The steerer consists of two perpendicular pairs of electrostatic plates.
+The Electrostatic Ion Beam Steerer consists of two perpendicular pairs of electrostatic plates.
 Our standard beam steerer is designed for ±5kV.
-However, various versions of the steerer are available including ones designed for ±10kV and other customer requested voltage ratings.
+However, various versions of the steerer are available, including ones designed for ±10kV and other voltage ratings requested by customers.

-The NEC electrostatic neutral beam trap deflector was originally designed for NEC ion implanters and is also incorporated in ion beam analysis beamlines on Pelletron accelerator systems.
+The NEC electrostatic neutral beam trap deflector was originally designed for NEC ion implanters.
+It is also incorporated in ion beam analysis beamlines on Pelletron accelerator systems.
 The purpose of the deflector is to prevent neutrals from reaching the target area.

-As with the neutral beam trap deflector, the NEC raster scan system was originally designed for NEC ion implanters and is also incorporated in ion beam analysis beamlines on Pelletron accelerator systems.
-The raster scanner assembly, when used with the related power supply and controller, provides a very reliable system for uniform ion beam depostion into flat targets.
+As with the neutral beam trap deflector, the NEC raster scan system was originally designed for NEC ion implanters.
+It is also incorporated in ion beam analysis beamlines on Pelletron accelerator systems.
+The raster scanner assembly, when used with the related power supply and controller, provides a very reliable system for uniform ion beam deposition into flat targets.